 Volume Spikes are clusters of large orders that are executed in a certain amount of time through a definable set of ticks.

-When Volume Spikes happen in liquidity, it can be a sign of a counter-movement of the market.
+When Volume Spikes happen in liquidity, it can signify a counter-movement of the market.

 Volume spikes are defined by time (t), price in ticks (p), and the traded volume (v).
 Time is the main product in the formula for determining volume spikes.

 TTW-TradeFinder can analyze volume spikes for all instruments (Futures, Stocks, Cryptos) based on time, price, and volume.

 The ratio calculates the traded market volume against BID and ASK.
 The result is a ratio that defines which side has traded more contracts.

 The ratio calculates the traded market volume against BID and ASK.
 The result is a ratio that defines which side has traded more contracts.
-See volume spike sketch above.
-Alert SoundThe audio signal that sounds when a Volume Spike meets the defined conditions.Send Telegram NotificationEnabled / Disabled allows you to send a notification to the messenger service “Telegram”.
+See the volume spike sketch above.
+Alert SoundThe audio signal that sounds when a Volume Spike meets the defined conditions.Send Telegram NotificationEnabled / Disabled allows you to notify the messenger service “Telegram”.

-Important: Signal will be drawn when the conditions for Trigger Volume, Maximum Duration, and Price Range are met.
+Important: Signal will be drawn when the Trigger Volume, Maximum Duration, and Price Range conditions are met.

 Volume Spike Signals:We have a selection of colors to choose from.
-The default is green for Buy Volume Spikes and red for Sell Volume Spikes.The signals show the characteristics of the Volume Spike:— Price Level where the Volume Spike occurred.— P: Price change of the Volume Spike in ticks, pips, or cents.— R: Rounded ratio between market Bid and Ask.
-These values help to determine the “integrity” or “value” of a stop run.— Volume of market bid and market ask
+The default is green for Buy Volume Spikes and red for Sell Volume Spikes.The signals show the characteristics of the Volume Spike:— Price Level where the Volume Spike occurred.— P: The Volume Spike price change in ticks, pips, or cents.— R: Rounded ratio between market Bid and Ask.
+These values help determine a stop run’s “integrity” or “value”.— Volume of market bid and market ask